Guest Post by Sasha

 If home care isn’t an option, there are a range of assisted care facilities, and it’s vital to choose the one that best suits your or your loved one’s needs.
 For some people who are in fact able to live at home but still require some sort of support, an adult day health care center will be able to provide daytime social and therapeutic activities.
 Some individuals prefer to live independently with on-site support for daily activities in an assisted living facility.
 If skilled and intense care is needed, then a Nursing Home is the best option for skilled supervision, medication administration, therapies, and rehabilitation.

 Long-term care is obviously a private matter.
 Perhaps there are loved ones available to help make decisions.
 It makes sense to gather enough information on your own so that you can view the long-term care landscape with an educated eye.
-There are some free resources at Genworth Financial about the kinds of care and associated costs by state, via their Cost of Care Map.
 Once you’ve surveyed your options, look to speak with an agent who will work with you to design the kind of plan you need.